What Happens If Cataracts Are Left Untreated?

 Many people become legally blind from untreated cataracts, and cataracts can even cause total blindness if left untreated for long periods.

-In some cases, a change of your eyeglass prescription will improve your vision if your cataract is worsening; other times it will not.
+In some cases, a change of your eyeglass prescription may improve your vision if your cataract is worsening; other times it will not.
+Also, applying anti-reflective coating to your eyeglasses may provide a noticeable improvement in your night driving vision if you have mild cataracts.

 If you aren't sure if your cataract is bad enough to have surgery or if Medicare will pay for it, consult with your eye doctor or cataract surgeon.